marlonbarrios/ahandisfourrelationships/README.md

 Contributions to improve the app are welcome.
 Please fork the repository, make your changes, and submit a pull request.
 You can also open issues for bugs you discover or suggest new features.

 ## Link to Other App
-Explore similar functionalities with the [Lice app](https://marlonbarrios.github.io/ahandisfourrelationships/).
+Explore similar functionalities with the [LIVE app](https://marlonbarrios.github.io/ahandisfourrelationships/).

 ## License
 This project is released under the MIT License - details are available in the [LICENSE.md](LICENSE) file.